bytebase/bytebase.com/content/blog/database-security-read-write-admin-permision-level.md

 ---
-title: 'Database Security: Read, Write, and Admin Access Control levels'
+title: 'Database Security: Read, Write, and Admin Permission Levels'
 author: Ningjing
 updated_at: 2024/11/04 16:00:00
-feature_image: /content/blog/database-security-read-write-admin-access-control-level/db-security-cover.webp
+feature_image: /content/blog/database-security-read-write-admin-permission-level/db-permission-cover.webp
 tags: Explanation
-description: Explain database security and access control levels
+description: Explain the different database permission levels
 ---

-Database security is a critical aspect of information technology that focuses on protecting databases from unauthorized access or malicious attacks.
-Access control, one of its fundamental components, involves assigning different permission levels to users based on their roles and responsibilities.
-In most database systems, these permissions are categorized into three main levels: Read, Write, and Admin.
+Database permissions are one of the database security fundamental component, involves assigning different permission levels to users based on their roles and responsibilities.
+In most database systems, these permissions are categorized into three main levels: `Read`, `Write`, and `Admin`.

 ## Read